BurraAbhishek/Python-Hand-Cricket/README.md

 Rain delay and abandoned matches are not yet implemented in this game.
 However, deliberately closing the application in order to avoid losing a match is considered as an abandoned match.
 This issue can't be fixed, since there are other ways to get around it, for example, by manually editing the JSON team files.

+In online implementations, this issue can be mitigated by using cheat detect mechanisms.
+While developing one, it is not recommended to explain or add comments to the code, since this makes it easier for cheaters to avoid detection.

 # License

 The source code is licensed under the terms of the [MIT License](https://github.com/BurraAbhishek/Python-Hand-Cricket/blob/main/LICENSE), unless specified otherwise.

+The sample games are licensed under the Creative Commons CC0 license.